 Are you interested in having your own man cave?
 If you’re reading this, you probably are.
 One of the questions that comes up when thinking about a man cave is; What space should I convert into my man cave?
 What options are there?
 What option is best for you?
 Here’s a list of pro’s and con’s for the spaces most often used to turn into man caves.

-Here’s the quick answer: The best spaces to convert into a man cave are the garage or the basement.
-If those are unavailable, the bedroom, attic, or a separate structure are great alternatives.
-If you’ve got hobbies that are loud, smelly and/or dirty, you’re probably best off in a garage or separate structure since you don’t want those in the house.
+The best spaces to convert into a man cave are the garage or the basement.
+If those are unavailable, a bedroom, attic, or a separate structure are great alternatives.
+If you’ve got hobbies that are loud, smelly and/or dirty, you’re probably best off in a garage or separate structure.

 Let’s explore why;